kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(a\) *General.* All flight termination system electrical components and electronic circuitry must satisfy the requirements of this section.

-\(b\) *Electronic piece-parts.* Each electronic piece-part that can affect the reliability of an electrical component or electronic circuitry during flight must satisfy §417.309(b)(2) of this part.
+\(b\) *Electronic piece-parts.* Each electronic piece-part that can affect the reliability of an electrical component or electronic circuitry during flight must satisfy [[Volume 4/C Licensing/0417 Launch safety.md#§417.309   Flight safety system analysis.|§417.309]](b)(2) of this part.

 \(c\) *Over and under input voltage protection.* A flight termination system component must satisfy all its performance specifications and not sustain any damage when subjected to a maximum input voltage of no less than the maximum open circuit voltage of the component's power source.
 The component must satisfy all its performance specifications and not sustain any damage when subjected to a minimum input voltage of no greater than the minimum loaded voltage of the component's power source.